bluz71/bluz71.github.io/_posts/2018-11-26-fuzzy-finding-in-bash-with-fzf.md

 Fuzzy finding is a search technique that uses approximate pattern matching rather than exact matching.
 For some search tasks *fuzzy finding* will be highly effective at generating relevant results for a minimal amount of search effort.
-In practice this often means that just a few notable search characters need be entered to quickly fuzzy find the item of interest.
+In practice this often means that just a few notable characters need be entered to quickly fuzzy find the item of interest.

 Adhering to the [Unix
 philosophy](https://en.wikipedia.org/wiki/Unix_philosophy), fzf performs one